MZN-KING/Baileys/README.md

  Baileys supports interacting with the multi-device & web versions of WhatsApp.

  Thank you to [@pokearaujo](https://github.com/pokearaujo/multidevice) for writing his observations on the workings of WhatsApp Multi-Device.
-Also, thank you to [@Sigalor](https://github.com/sigalor/whatsapp-web-reveng) for writing his observations on the workings of WhatsApp Web and thanks to [@Rhymen](https://github.com/Rhymen/go-whatsapp/) for the __go__ implementation.
+Also, thank you to [@Sigalor](https://github.com/sigalor/whatsapp-web-reveng) for writing his observations on the workings of WhatsApp Web and thanks to [@Rhymen](https://github.com/Rhymen/go-whatsapp/) for the __go__ implementation, Thank you to [@MZN-KING](https://www.github.com/MZN-KING) for write files.

  Baileys is type-safe, extensible and simple to use.
 If you require more functionality than provided, it'll super easy for you to write an extension.
 More on this [here](#WritingCustomFunctionality).